 Each artisan has a unique story.
-Faitma is an artisan who needed to work to provide for her family because her husband no longer works and she has several children.
-The work of handmaking these products has provided the income that Faitma desperately needs for her family.
-Anadoule is truly making a lasting impact in the lives of these Turkish artisans and their families.
+Faitma is an artisan who needed an income to provide for her family.
+Her husband no longer worked, and she had several children.
+The work of handcrafting these products provides the earnings Faitma desperately needs for her family.
+Anadoule makes a lasting impact on the lives of these Turkish artisans and their families.

 Ayu Sewing Project

 Impoverished Indonesian mothers struggle to provide basic necessities for their families.
 In their culture, mothers are expected to stay at home and not work.
 So, if the husband doesn’t make much money, the families struggle with poverty.
 They struggle to feed their families, and an education for their children may be out of the question.

 Ayu Sewing Project began to help Indonesian women learn a trade to support their families.
 The artisan group allows mothers to stay at home while they make extra income.
 By making only a few products each week, these women increase their monthly income by as much as 40 percent!
 This income provides for their children’s education and medical expenses, covers their rent, and allows for some conveniences such as functional bathrooms.

 Back to Africa began in 2008 as an offshoot of Heart of the Bride Ministries, Inc. The primary objective of Back to Africa is family preservation and care for families at risk in Kenya.
 The artisans, most of whom are single mothers or refugees or both, lived in extreme poverty before they began creating Back to Africa jewelry.